View Petroglyphs at Cueva del Indio in Arecibo

 Even if you can’t get down into the cave, You can still walk all around on the rocks to see the views and watch the beautiful Atlantic waves crash on the beaches.
 There are just wonderful views in this area.
 There are huge cliffs, eyes, arches, caves and even a natural bridge.
 There were big waves that day, so it was just beautiful.

 We have been told by locals about how the area is not really "safe" and that your car may be broken into if you park on the road.
 So just be sure to park in a lot.
 There are 2 parking lots available to get to the area, both at about Km 7.8.
 One on the ocean side, which is more of the tourist attraction one, and one across the road, which is just a local guy , with a large front yard.
 The one on the ocean side of the road is a little easier to get to the caves, but it is more expensive.
-The other ( parking in someone’s front yard) across the street requires a short walk along the road, but it is cheaper.
+The other ( parking in Richard’s front yard) across the street requires a short walk along the road, but it is cheaper.
 We have parked at both areas, and our car was safe, so you decide!
 Either way, pull into their lot, Park and then pay and they will tell you about the area and how to get there.
 Either way, it is a quick walk from the lots to the cave.
 You might also talk with the gas station owner, he is sometimes willing to will watch your car if you park there and use his bathrooms.
+If you choose to park on the road, make sure you do so in a way you are not impeding traffic in any way.

 Since it’s not a formal "park", there are no set hours that the cave is open, but I’d suggest going during daylight hours, otherwise you won’t be able to see anything!
 Cueva Del Indio ocean side parking lot only open 10am- 5pm.
 If you park elsewhere, you can access the area outside those hours.